HOW MUCH IS YOUR CHILD’S DAYCARE-RELATED INJURY WORTH?

 - Unlawful acts.
 If the daycare center commits an unlawful act, such as failing to have the proper supervisor to child ratio at all times, you have grounds to sue for your child’s subsequent injuries.
 Negligence per se laws state that any unlawful act is automatically negligence.
 You may suspect an unlawful act if an employee lies about how your child sustained the injuries.

 It is a daycare’s duty to ensure the safety of every child in its care.
 They must do their jobs according to high standards of care and safety, with the ability to reasonably foresee and prevent potential risks.
 While not every child injury is cause for a lawsuit, many are.
-If you have the feeling that the center is not telling you everything, or if your child’s injuries don’t align with the story they gave you, contact The Law Office of Arash Khorsandi.
+If you have the feeling that the center is not telling you everything, or if your child’s injuries don’t align with the story they gave you, contact Arash Law.
 An investigation may find that the daycare committed some act of negligence that caused your child’s harms.

 Stand Up for Your Child’s Rights